Silwing/docs/en/core-libraries/components/authentication.rst

 You don't need to hash passwords before calling ``$this->Auth->login()``.
 The various authentication objects will hash passwords individually.
-If you are using Digest authentication, use should not use AuthComponent::password() for generating passwords.
+If you are using Digest authentication, you should not use AuthComponent::password() for generating passwords.
 See below for how to generate digest hashes.